Project Administration Links in Jira Software and Jira Service Management

 Need help using or configuring Jira Software or Jira Service Management settings?
 Take my LinkedIn Learning courses to understand capabilities and best practices.

-Rachel Wright’s Jira Courses on LinkedIn
+Rachel Wright’s Jira and Confluence

 Default Jira Project Permissions